Margaritis Schinas: European career

 In 2010, Schinas was appointed Deputy Director of the Bureau of European Policy Advisers by Commission President Barroso.
 In April 2013 he was appointed Director at the Commission's Directorate-General for Economic and Financial Affairs.

 In November 2014, he was appointed acting chief spokesperson for the European Commission, following a proposal from President Jean-Claude Juncker.
 On 16 December 2015, he was appointed Deputy Director-General of the Directorate-General for Communication of the European Commission.

 Following the 2019 European election, Schinas was nominated to serve in the Von der Leyen Commission as the European Commission vice president for “Protecting our European Way of Life”, responsible for upholding the rule-of-law, migration and internal security.
 He became the first Greek to hold such a high-ranking position in the Europe's top decision-making body.
 His portfolio was later renamed into "Promoting our European Way of Life".
 Among this portfolio's thrusts is the European Commission coordinator on combating antisemitism and fostering Jewish life, held by Katharina von Schnurbein since 2015.

+Upon completion of his mandate in the European Commission he was appointed "Distinguished Fellow" with the Atlantic Council’s Europe Center.
+He also leads the Chair on Strategic Autonomy at the Comillas Pontifical University, in Madrid.

 Personal life

 He speaks Greek, English, French and Spanish.
 He is married to Mercedes Alvargonzález, a Spanish national, who was like him a student of the College of Europe in Bruges and works for the Secretariat of the European People's Party's Parliamentary Group and its President Manfred Weber.
-They have two sons, Stergios and John.
+They have two sons, Stergios and Juan.

 Schinas is an Aris Thessaloniki supporter.

 In March 2020, Schinas was one of the few persons to participate in the start of the Tokyo 2020's Olympic torch relay - cancelled afterwards due to the COVID-19 crisis - in Olympia, Greece, as the third torchbearer after two olympic champions, Greek shooter Anna Korakaki and Japanese marathoner Mizuki Noguchi.
+He was once again a torchbearer of the Olympic flame for the Olympic Games Paris 2024.

+Honours

+He has been awarded the "Order of the Redeemer" by the President of the Hellenic Republic.
+He has also been awarded the "Order of Merit (First Degree)" by the President of Ukraine.
+In addition, he has received the "Encomienda de la Orden de Isabel la Católica" from the Kingdom of Spain.